 - “Marsha, I experienced your behavior as rude.”

-Notice how Doug’s communication improves from character assassination, to criticizing her behavior, to just a description of how he experienced her behavior.
-In describing your thoughts about and experience of another’s behavior, this is the best it’s going to get.
+Notice how Doug’s communication improves from character assassination to criticizing her behavior, to just a description of how he experienced her behavior.
+In describing your thoughts about, and experience of, another’s behavior, this is the best it’s going to get.
 But it can get much better, and much more effective.

 3. Better to Great Communication

 So let’s take this to the next level.
-If we are interested in sharing our feelings and ultimately arresting the behavior (and not arguing / debating it), we can do better by not describing the offending behavior at all.
-Instead, we can focus only on two things, namely:
+If we are interested in sharing our feelings and ultimately arresting the behavior (and not arguing/debating it), we can do better by not describing the offending behavior at all.
+Instead, we can focus on only two things, namely:

 - The lived-experience (Bob & Marsha laughing at how Doug is forgetful)